 The Open Science Federation is a nonprofit alliance working to improve the conduct and communication of science.
-We are open source computer scientists, citizen scientists, and scientist-scientists, science writers, journalists, and educators, and makers of and advocates for Open Data, Open Access, and Open Source and Standards.
+We are scientists and citizen scientists, writers, journalists, and educators, and makers of and advocates for Open Data, Open Access, and Open Source and Standards.

 We do not intend to be at the centre of the Open Science community per se, though analyses often place us there such as in NodeXL SNA Maps via @marc_smith, here and here.
 See also this analysis and some open data from the #openscience hashtag on Twitter.
 A network can be stronger than any one organization, and a federation of networks can be stronger than any network.
 Thus we share access to our social media accounts with many individuals and organizations.
 Some of our account managers are listed in Google+ while most of our friends @openscience on Twitter and elsewhere remain anonymous.
 Multiple companies in the publishing industry and one in the healthcare industry have attempted to purchase our social media presence and our contacts’ data; we have declined and always will.
 Our efforts are by, for, and belong to the Open Science community.

 As technically skilled volunteers and sometimes contractors, we take up technical projects under the Open Science Federation banner from time to time, especially in open source software for science, for science publishing, and for science communications.
 Some of our favourite recent work has been to build a federation of publishing and social networks, initially for the SciFund Challenge, ScienceOnline in Seattle, the Bay Area, and in Vancouver, which has grown to serve many others.
 SciFund’s network of researcher blogs and sites, for example has spawned another, the Open Notebook Science Network.
 Altogether, this federation is comprised of now more than one thousand sites, blogs, and networks serving researchers and labs, event series, workshops and working groups and so on.
 See an example of a simple project site at the People Matter Project, part of the Communications Lab network.